queryluke/masseffect-5e-data/templates/mechanics.md

     type: enum [flat, mod, proficiency, omni-gel, hit-dice]
     value: any [integer for flat, enum for mod, null for proficiency]
     min: integer # optional, if there were ever a use case for min 2
-  isolated: boolean # optional, default false # electrogenesis vs seeker swarm. egen needs uses that are combined, ss needs isolated
+  increment: integer # default 1, for when a single click uses 2
-  shared: string # optional, {model}-{id} id of a trait, uses the resource of another trait
+  id: string # a uuid to track the resources.
+Allows for sharing resources

 # bonus
 bonus: